sstaub/Timer/README.md

 ## Installation

-1. Downlaod from the Release site
+1. Download from the Release site
 2. Unzip
 3. Move the folder to your Arduino Library folder